chef/chef-web-docs/chef_master/source/plugin_community.rst

    * - `jclouds-chef <https://github.com/jclouds/jclouds-chef>`_
      - Adds Java and Clojure components to the Chef server API REST API.
    * - `kitchenplan <https://github.com/kitchenplan/kitchenplan>`_
-     - A utility for automating the installation and configuration of a workstation on Mac OS X.
+     - A utility for automating the installation and configuration of a workstation on macOS.
    * - `stove <https://github.com/sethvargo/stove>`_
      - A utility for releasing and managing cookbooks.